torsten-beep/cool-puzzle-game-thing/README.md

 # cool-puzzle-game-thing
 its still a work in progress, it will get better over time
 # how to play
-you move the cube thing to the red button, dont die, its r to restart
+you guide the ball thing to the red button
+# also
+you hold left click to stop guiding the ball thing